 Fundraisers talking about leveraging the uncertainty to try a new strategy, knowing if it fails they can blame the change.

 Nonprofit executives discussing how to inspire fundraisers who are discouraged by the change (and if goals should be adjusted).

 Content vendors leveraging the change to adjust prices because “everything has to be rewritten and reprinted.”

-Consultants using scare tactics to sell their service so the tax code changes “doesn’t force your charity to closes its doors.”
+Consultants using scare tactics to sell their services so that the tax code change “doesn’t force your charity to closes its doors.”

 Advocacy groups leveraging the action as a reason why they are more important (and in turn in more need of your funds) than ever before.

 To be clear, most of these aren’t in-and-of-themselves bad or wrong (though some certainly are).
 Some non-profits will need help and nearly all will benefit from an outside perspective as they reevaluate their fundraising and constituent engagement strategy.
 Just make sure you are selecting someone for the right reasons.